 People in the word are interconnected now more than ever, and La Hesperia is not the exception.
 Our work towards sustainable development and conservation efforts will not be possible without our family, collaborators, interns, volunteers, researchers, visitors and partner organization; therefore, our team is big, dynamic and amazing.
 Be part of it!

-La Hesperia’s journey has been long and winding, and it is certainly not over.
-The reserve continues to evolve to ensure the protection of the cloud forest and the perpetuation of sustainable living.
+La Hesperia’s journey has been long and diverse and there is still much to do.
+The reserve continues to re-imagine how to ensure the protection of the cloud forest and develop various concepts related to a sustainable life.

-After all, as we often say here at La Hesperia, conservation has, and always will be, a shared responsibility.
+As we say here at La Hesperia, conservation has always been and will always be a shared responsibility.

 La Hesperia as a Reserve

-In 1992, the first management plan was written and students all around the world began joining us in our our fight against deforestation.
+In 1992, the first management plan was written and volunteers from all over the world began to join our cause to combat deforestation.